paultopia/casebook-14amend/working-copy.md

 - What constitutes due process of law?

 The answers to a number of these questions are pretty straightforward.
 For the most part, a person is a legal person: corporations yes, cats no. (My cat excepted.)
-Likewise, it's pretty clear that this stuff just applies to the government: to the feds through the fifth amendment and through the states through the fourteenth, although we might argue whether the passive voice construction should have meant that it applied to the states from the get-go, or even whether it obligates the government to regulate private violence.
+Likewise, it's pretty clear that this stuff just applies to the government: to the feds through the Fifth amendment and through the states through the Fourteenth, although we might argue whether the passive voice construction should have meant that it applied to the states from the get-go, or even whether it obligates the government to regulate private violence.

 But the last three on this list are less than clear.
 Let's talk about them.